fossasia/susi_installer/docs/configure_guide.md

   <img src="images/Android6.jpg" height="500px"><br>

-## Configuring the smart speaker using the web page
+## Configuring the smart speaker using the web client.

 * This method can be used to set up the smart speaker without the need of installing the SUSI Android app.
 The Smart Speaker creates its own WIFI access point with the SSID - `SUSI.AI`.
 The Device is by default in access point mode if it has not been set up before.